augustosplett/mario-game-java/README.md

 # mario-game-java
-This project is a simple Mario game to learn more about JAVA syntax
+This project is a simple Personagem game to learn more about JAVA syntax